robeden/robeden.github.io/_posts/2018-01-24-ZoneTrackerPlugin.md

 possible.

-My solution to this has been [a colored light](https://blink1.thingm.com) above my cube indicating my general level of willingness to be interrupted: green = open door, yellow = for "important" stuff", red = go away.
+My solution to this has been [a colored light](https://blink1.thingm.com) above my cube indicating my level of willingness to be interrupted: green = open door, yellow = for "important" stuff", red = go away.
 This works okay, but it's currently a manual setting.
 I have to plan ahead of time to "go red" and then –crucially– remember to turn it back green.
 Forgetting to do so means training people to ignore the light.
 What I